Online Application

 Contact the System Administrator with questions at cwiemers@gips.org

 The Classroom Grant program has moved to just one round per year.
-The grant application will open mid-August and close the end of September.
+The grant application will open in August and close the end of September.
 Grant awards will be announced the end of October.
 There will not be a round in the second semester.

 NOTE: Only applicants with a @gips.org email address are eligible for grants.